Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Employment Trends

-Total employment in September 2025 was 7,880, showing a significant decrease of 600. versus September, employment levels dropped by 440, showing strain.
+Total employment in November 2025 was 7,820, showing a slight decrease of 30. against November, employment levels showed a decline of 20, showing weakness.

 Loading...